 I used VISUAL ERP scheduling

-Before VISUAL, we handled this issue of promising a due date in the time honored manufacturing way: Sales would ask me, and I would provide an answer by guessing.
+Before ERP, we handled this issue of promising a due date in the time honored manufacturing way: Sales would ask me, and I would provide an answer by guessing.
 It was an educated guess, but it was still a guess.
 Why did I guess?
 Well, what else could I do?
 I didn’t have any data.
 The homegrown system we used to run the company had no functionality to manage capacity.
 We didn’t have run times.
 There was no labor reporting.
 We had a really clean shop, we made great dies, but how we managed the business was pretty sloppy.
 This is what I inherited when I accepted the position; this is why I searched for and bought an ERP system.
-VISUAL was chosen because of its superior scheduling functionality.
 Within 4 weeks of going live, we were not only scheduling the shop floor, we were providing sales with actual lead times three times a day.
 Based on the number of orders we were receiving, our lead times would swing by as much as two days.
-VISUAL managed that, we managed the data, and our on-time delivery increased.
+Our ERP managed that, we managed the data, and our on-time delivery increased.

-If you are not scheduling with VISUAL, you are experiencing all the problems I experienced before VISUAL.
-If you want to do what I did and use VISUAL ERP scheduling, I can help you.
+If you are not scheduling with your ERP, you are experiencing all the problems I experienced before we used ERP to schedule.
+If you want to do what I did and use ERP scheduling, I can help you.

 - Raise your “scheduling IQ”.
 You’ll learn what scheduling is and what it isn’t.
 Learn what you should and shouldn’t do when it comes to scheduling.